-“Life goes on and the markets work their way through," he said at a Trans-Tasman Business Circle event.
+“Life goes on and the markets work their way through.
+The New Zealand labour market has actually been pretty good at employing people,” he said at a Trans-Tasman Business Circle event.

 “I am really loath to attempt to even ascribe that to regulatory frameworks.
 I think a lot of it's really come down to market forces as much as anything else.”

 According to media reports, Harris said that those who were campaigning to change the national regime in Australia had to prove that small businesses wanted the change.

 “I'm not sure if you're offering them something that they have shown any inclination to pick up,” he said, adding that the awards were the least costly option for employers to hire new staff.

 “It's actually probably the cheapest way to employ people in this country, not necessarily but probably, and moreover the firms that use awards are small to medium enterprises.”